yoninazarathy/one-on-epsilon-assets/blog/polygonal-numbers.md

 $1, 4, 9, 16, 25, 36, 49, 64, \ldots$

 In this case, the formula for each number is easy.
-The nth square number is given by n^2.
+The $n$th square number is given by $n^2$.
 What about the differences of consecutive square numbers?
-These are 3, 5, 7, 9, 11, 13, 15, … In other words – and this is cool – the square numbers are the sums of consecutive odd numbers.
+These are $3, 5, 7, 9, 11, 13, 15, \ldots$ In other words – and this is cool – the square numbers are the sums of consecutive odd numbers.
 For example,

 $49 = 1 + 3 + 5 + 7 + 9 + 11 + 13.$